D5: Goal Dynamics

 👉 Want a refresher?
 Jump back to the 4 Principles →

 Life rarely moves in a predictable straight line anymore.
-Nonlinear goal setting embraces the need for flexibility and adaptability as the foundation for meaningful progress.
+Nonlinear goal setting emphasizes the importance of flexibility and adaptability as the foundation for achieving meaningful progress.

 Rigid Plans Shatter Under Pressure